Vincent615/CNN-MNIST_CIFAR10_Datasets/README.md

 # CNN_MNIST-CIFAR10
-**This is generally a LeNet.** test.py is the code to test the trained model.
+**This is generally a LeNet.
+Accuracy: ~98.5% for MNIST & ~70% for CIFAR10**
+train.py is the code to train and test the model.

 ## Prerequisites
 - Pytorch